shaeberling/FireworksTouchbar/README.md

 ## Credit where credit is due

-As the basis for this I used Knight TouchBar 2000 by AkdM and modified for my needs.
-I am very thanksful for this groundwork which saved me quite some time to set this up.
-Check out his Knight Rider scanner app!.
+As the basis for this I used [Knight TouchBar 2000][knight] by AkdM and modified for my needs.
+I am very thankful for this groundwork which saved me quite some time to set this up.
+Check out his Knight Rider scanner app, it's awesome!

 ## Changelog